Towards the farthest north

 A supplement to the North Capet; the end point Havøysund and the islands beyond offer a encounter with a thriving community on the coast of Finnmark.

 The road out to Havøysund is fascinatingly varied.
 Parts of the road traverse a barren rocky landscape with the Arctic Ocean on one side and rugged outcrops on the other.
 The landscape is stark and dramatic, but in the midst of this apparent barrenness you may get to see both sea eagles and reindeer.
-The drive is a special experience, different from anything else – with a picturesque and unique end station.
+The drive is a special experience, different from anything else.
 Located at 71° north, the little fishing village of Havøysund is literally the end of the road.

 In combination with the Hurtigruten Coastal Express and Norwegian Scenic Route Tourist Varanger, this route can form part of one of Norway’s most beautiful circular trips.